joe-c-29b/DataCleaning_withPython/README.md

 Duplicates - the methods and parameters for dealing with duplicate rows/values

 DummyVariables - the method and parameters for properly creating dummy variables

+concatVmerge - the methods for joining together dfs